-The AIP has been designed to:
+The AIP for senior officers has been designed to:

-- Attract, retain and reward senior officers and key employees in both the short- and long-term; - Recognize senior officers for corporate, business unit and individual performance; - Encourage senior officers and key employees to think like long-term owners and act in the long-term best interests of the Company; and - Align the interests of senior officers and key employees with those of the Company's shareholders.
+- Support the achievement of key business goals and focus the Company's senior officers on the long-term success of the organization. - Attract, retain and reward senior officers and key employees in both the short- and long-term; - Recognize senior officers for corporate, business unit and individual performance; - Encourage senior officers and key employees to think like long-term owners and act in the long-term best interests of the Company; - Align the interests of senior officers and key employees with those of the Company's shareholders.